okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ### Policy Rules conditions

-You can apply the following conditions to the rules associated with an app sign-on policy:
+You can apply the following conditions to the rules associated with an authentication policy:

 * [People Condition](#people-condition-object)